rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 As a RUCS writer, you will:

 - conduct interviews with established computer science researchers
-- write 1-2 interview-based articles
-- write 1-2 articles on another topic (not yet determined)
+- write 1-2 interview-based articles OR 1-2 articles on another computer-science related topic
 - coordinate with RUCS designers and developers throughout the publication of your articles in the next issue

 ##### Application

-To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send
+To apply for this role, please fill out the [application form](https://forms.gle/572FHFS9hBG7diB27) and send

 - a CV/resume
-- a cover letter
-- two or three writing samples
+- one or two writing samples

-to rucsuoft@gmail.com by October 16th.
+to rucsuoft@gmail.com by November 16th.

-## Graphic Designer/Web Designer
+## Graphic Designer/Illustrator

 ##### Requirements